Helpers Of Our Farm

 Maud’s Bio

 If anyone knows Maud, they know one thing about her…she loves animals.
 Maud grew up on a small sustainable farm taking care of and raising rabbits, chickens, geese, and goats.
 These weren’t just farm animals to Maud; they were her friends who often accompanied her on walks, a game of hide and seek, and a swim in the pond.
 She was also the kid that begged for a pony every gifting occasion.
 A childhood pony didn’t happen for Maud because they family didn’t have the space for one or the financial resources.
 Her family’s circumstances actually taught Maud about ownership responsibility and would be applied to her life and help her make good decisions when considering animal ownership.
 Over the next number of years, Maud volunteered to ride horses and gave her time to any place that had animals with a program that provided a connection to people with these animals.
 Animals did something special in her and she wanted to be a part of something that did that for other people.
 This actually opened the door to her finally getting that pony she dreamed about when she was 29 and she has been an avid equestrian since.
-Little did she know all this would lead up to her starting a farm animal sanctuary!
+Little did she know all this would lead up to her starting a farm teaching and sharing animals!

 Give Donation